 “At its core, banking is not simply about profit, but about personal relationships.” – Felix Rohatyn, Chairman and CEO at Lazard Freres

 From retail, dining, healthcare and transportation, companies are trying their best to appeal to millennials.
 Banking will not be an exception.

-The coming 5-10 years will see millennials enter their prime spending years.
-Smart bankers understand that their future growth will be driven by this specific generation.
+The next 5-10 years will see millennials enter their prime spending years.
+Smart bankers understand that their future growth will be driven by this new generation.

-Unfortunately, there is a significant gap in what millennials expect from their banks and what is on offer.
-The younger generation prefers digital convenience, on the go service and digital solutions for all their needs which means banking will need to evolve to serve this generation.
+Unfortunately, there is a big gap in what millennials expect from their banks and what is on offer.
+The younger age group prefers digital convenience, on the go service and digital solutions for all their needs.
+This means that banking will need to evolve to serve them.

-Despite the current state of affairs, there is an opportunity for banks who can embrace millennials by investing in digital products and services, picking the right marketing channels and becoming a tech first organization.
+Despite the current state of affairs, there is yet a chance for banks who can embrace millennials.
+It can be done by investing in digital products and services, and picking the right marketing channels.
+Also, becoming a tech-first firm is key.

 - Customer Experience